Support

 SB 767 HB 840 Property Tax - Credit for Commercial Buildings Rented to Small Businesses Sen. Bill Ferguson (46-D)

-Authorizing the Mayor and City Council of Baltimore City and the governing body of a county or municipal corporation to grant, by law, a credit against the county or municipal corporation property tax imposed on a commercial building that is rented or rented to own at fair market value to a small business if the commercial building is located in a designated arts and entertainment district or Main Street Maryland community.
-Budget and Taxation Support
+Authorizing the Mayor and City Council of Baltimore City and the governing body of a county or municipal corporation to grant, by law, a credit against the county or municipal corporation property tax imposed on a commercial building that is rented or rented to own at fair market value to a small business if the commercial building is located in a designated arts and entertainment district, a Main Street Maryland community, a designated Baltimore Main Street, or any other designated business improvement district.
+Budget and Taxation

-SB 778 HB 1426 Clinical Research Pharmacies and Clinical Trials - Permits, Ownership, and Definition of Practice of Medicine Sen. Brian Feldman (15-D)
+SB 778 HB 1426 Clinical Research Pharmacies and Clinical Trials - Permits and Ownership Sen. Brian Feldman (15-D)

-Establishing a clinical research pharmacy permit; authorizing the State Board of Pharmacy to issue a clinical research pharmacy permit; authorizing a health care provider to hold an ownership interest in a clinical research pharmacy under certain circumstances; exempting the conduct of an investigational or experimental treatment or clinical trial by a corporation or other legal entity from the definition of "practice medicine"; etc. Finance Support
+Establishing a clinical research pharmacy permit; authorizing the State Board of Pharmacy to issue a clinical research pharmacy permit; authorizing a health care provider to hold an ownership interest in a clinical research pharmacy under certain circumstances; prohibiting an individual from being required to obtain a license, certification, or authorization to practice under certain provisions of law to own or have an ownership interest in a clinical research pharmacy; etc. Health

 SB 779 HB 1472 Better Small Business Employee Benefit Act of 2026 Sen. Brian Feldman (15-D)

 Exempting from certain requirements relating to the offering of health benefit plans to small employers in the State health benefit plans issued through a professional employer organization located in the State; and requiring professional employer organizations that enter into agreements with small employers to provide health benefit plans to disclose certain information in writing.
-Finance Support
+Finance Health Care & Biopharma - Support

 In the Senate - Hearing 3/04 at 1:00 p.m.
 (2/12)